pallets/flask/docs/api.rst

    Marks a function so that an instance of :class:`ScriptInfo` is passed as first argument to the click callback.

-.. autofunction:: script_info_option

-   A special decorator that informs a click callback to be passed the script info object as first argument.
-This is normally not useful unless you implement very special commands like the run command which does not want the application to be loaded yet.

 .. autodata:: run_command

 .. autodata:: shell_command